Art et Liberté: First show

 Their first show was held at the Nile Gallery in Suliman Pasha Square in February 1940.
-The show was name "Independent Art" in reference to the "Manifesto for an Independent Revolutionary Art" signed by André Breton and Diego Rivera but most likely written by Breton and Leon Trotsky.
+The show was named "Independent Art" in reference to the "Manifesto for an Independent Revolutionary Art" signed by André Breton and Diego Rivera but most likely written by Breton and Leon Trotsky.
 Georges Henein submitted a work titled "The Murdered Poet."
 This would be the first and last time Henein exhibited a work of art since he was, first and foremost, a writer.
 Most of the artists exhibited were under thirty years old and many of them under twenty-five.
 The first show represented a fresh, new approach to art that had not yet been seen by the Egyptian public.
 Their show was described as a "violent revolution against order, beauty, and logic."
 Ahead of the show's opening, nearly ten thousand pamphlet invitations were distributed in order to attract the largest number of "educated youth."
 The group continued this practice of distributing large numbers of invitations for their other group shows.
 In one of the pamphlets, entitled "We Are Still in Turmoil", Ramses Younan published his translation of Arthur Rimbaud's "A Season in Hell."

 Artists exhibited included: Georges Henein, Ramses Younan, Kamel el-Telmissany, Fouad Kamel, Aida Shehata, Mohammed Sadek and Angelo de Riz, with a contribution from Mahmoud Sa'id.